MacLemon/mlbackup/README.txt

 If you like mlbackup and use it to safeguard your data, please consider supporting it's further development through flattr!
 Thanks! https://flattr.com/thing/141895/mlbackup

-This software is provided as-is. mlbackup has proven to work fine on _my_ servers and many 1other's, but please do not solely rely on the backups made with mlbackup.
+This software is provided as-is. mlbackup has proven to work fine on _my_ servers and many other's, but please do not solely rely on the backups made with mlbackup.
 As usual, always have at least a second backup for vital data.
 Please use the wiki at the [mlbackup](https://github.com/MacLemon/mlbackup) github page to post your tips and tricks and how you use mlbackup!